bronsenproject-nl/granny-connect-ionic/README.md

-# granny-connect-ionic
+# granny-connect background

-The Granny-Connect IONIC interface is a mobile app that is client of the Granny-Connect interface.

-Granny-Connect is an application for caregivers in relative sense.
+Granny-Connect is an application for caregivers in the relative sense.
 The main tasks are:

  * Managing perscriptions
    * Perscription agenda